JerryShe/Useful_QT_classes/QTabSwitcher/README.md

 ## int QTabSwitcher::indexOf(QWidget* tabWidget)
 Overloaded function.

-Return tab index by tab's widget.
+Return the tab's index by tab's widget.

 Returns -1 if no item matched.